abilashhh/train-traffic-management-system/README.md

 - **Server-side Framework**: Firebase (Real-time database, serverless infrastructure).
 - **Other Technologies**: OpenWeatherMap API for weather data, WebSockets for real-time communication.

-## Dissertation Structure
-- **Introduction**: Overview of the current challenges in railway traffic management.
-- **System Design**: Explanation of the system's architecture, technology stack, and user interaction design.
-- **Implementation**: Key features and their development process.
-- **Results & Evaluation**: System performance, evaluation against existing systems, and testing results.
-- **Future Work**: Ideas for enhancing the system further, such as machine learning for predictive scheduling.

 ## Getting Started

 ### Prerequisites